 - Still another prospective study found no association between circulating levels of vitamin D and risk of recurrence among breast cancer survivors overall.
 However, the same study found that dietary vitamin D intake was protective against recurrence among premenopausal women.

 - A study using a mouse model reported that vitamin D deficiency increased the growth of bone metastases.
 The study examined the intraskeletal growth of the human breast cancer cells in nude mice.
 Mice weaned onto a vitamin D-free diet developed vitamin D deficiency associated with secondary hyperparathyroidism and accelerated bone turnover.
 Osteolytic lesions appeared earlier and were significantly larger in vitamin D-deficient mice than in vitamin D-sufficient mice.

 How much vitamin D is optimal?

-The optimal 25(OH)D level for breast cancer prevention appears to be at least 40 ng/mL (40 to 45 ng/mL may be an appropriate target range).
-The appropriate vitamin D3 level goal for women undergoing treatment for breast cancer has not been established.
+The optimal 25(OH)D level for breast cancer prevention appears to be at least 40 ng/mL — 40 to 50 ng/mL may be an appropriate target range.
+The optimal vitamin D3 level for women undergoing treatment for breast cancer has not been established.

-Optimizing vitamin D levels is not necessarily straightforward.
-Given that most women get little sun exposure and that there are few food sources of vitamin D, supplementation with vitamin D3 is necessary for most.
-This is especially true for dark-skinned women for whom vitamin D photosynthesis is less efficient and vitamin D insufficiency is very common.
+Increasing vitamin D levels is not necessarily straightforward.
+Given that most women get little sun exposure and that there are few food sources of vitamin D, supplementation with vitamin D3 is required for most.
+This is especially true of dark-skinned women for whom vitamin D photosynthesis is less efficient and vitamin D insufficiency is very common.
 Obesity appears to increase the likelihood of vitamin D deficiency.